 The accompanying consolidated financial statements of Chevron Corporation and its subsidiaries (the company) have not been audited by an independent registered public accounting firm.
 In the opinion of the company's management, the interim data includes all adjustments necessary for a fair statement of the results for the interim periods.
 These adjustments were of a normal recurring nature.
-The results for the three-month period ended March 31, 2016, are not necessarily indicative of future financial results.
+The results for the three- and six-month periods ended June 30, 2016, are not necessarily indicative of future financial results.
 The term "earnings" is defined as net income (loss) attributable to Chevron Corporation.